fiveladdercon/launchpad/docs/index.md

 | [Rocket Fuel RDL](rdl/)           | A minimalist, yet expressive file format for persisting the **[RDM][]**.                                                                      |
 | [Launch Pad](pad/)                | An open source, community driven ecosystem for sharing spacecraft **engines**.                                                                |

-In it's basic form, [spacecraft][] is a command line tool used to read-modify-write definitions like any other register definition tool:
+In it's basic form, [spacecraft][] is a command line tool used to reformat definitions like any other register definition tool:

 ```